What is the purpose of the Fund and who does the Fund represent?

 - General operating support, which is the toughest funding for campuses to raise — but is absolutely essential to pay for books, lab equipment, computers, utilities, maintenance, etc.

-- Scholarship dollars, to provide students from low- and middle-income families the financial means to obtain a quality college education, currently benefiting nearly 300 students with financial need each year.
+Scholarship dollars, to provide students from low- and middle-income families the financial means to obtain a quality college education.
+Scholarship donors help fund nearly 300 students each year.

 Funding is requested from foundations and businesses.
 The Fund does not formally solicit individuals for financial support although gifts are accepted from those wishing to participate.
 The Fund's base of over 120 donors value the efficiency of receiving one request on behalf of all 17 schools and then supporting them all with a single gift.